mtbkapp/kapp-vim/README.md

 ```

 ### License
+My config is free to use however you want.
+However, each plugin has its own
-Each plugin has its own license, so read those.
+license, so read those.